LucidumInc/lucidum-deployment-seed/boot_scripts/README.md

 aws access id AKIA0123456789ABCDEF aws secret key secret-string
 ```
+  - set these secrets at the top of `boot_ubuntu18.sh`

 3. Execute `sudo bash boot_ubuntu18.sh`
    - change to the `boot_scripts` directory.
-   - for extra verbosity, use the `-x` bash flag
+   - for extra script verbosity, use the `-x` bash flag

 4. Instance setup is complete.
 You are now ready to configure data connectors.